 Confidentiality

 Confidentiality usually applied to patient medical records and information will be adhered to.
 All data will be collected and stored as de-identified and no reference will be made in any publication or presentation that will allow identification of a child.
 Files will be stored in a locked cabinet in a locked room and under password protection in the data collection and analysis computers.
 Data will be stored after publication required by editorial policy, or as determined by Mater Health Services research governance, whichever is the greater.
+Clinical data collected for this study must be retained for 10 years from the participant attaining the age of 18 years.

 Risk